rakeshchada/rakeshchada.github.io/_posts/2018-06-21-Neural-Embedding-Animation.md

 While this illustration visualizes the data points *after* the training had completed, I thought an interesting extension would be to instead visualize them at multiple points *during* the training process.
 It's, then, possible to inspect each of those visualizations individually and draw some insights about how things changed.
 For instance, we could produce one such visualization after each epoch until the training completes and see how they compare.
 A further extension of this would be to produce an animation of these visualizations.
 This can be done by taking each of these static visualizations and interpolating points between them - thereby leading to point-wise transitions.

 This idea got me excited and I went on to develop a D3.js based Javascript tool that enables us to produce these visualizations.
 It lets us produce both static visualizations and animations.
 For animations, we would need to upload two csv files, containing hidden representations, that we want to compare, and it can animate the points across those.
 We also have control of the animation so we could observe, for instance, how a specific set of points move over the course of the training process.
 An example of this can be seen at the beginning of this post.
+Feel free to play around with it!

 **Link to the tool**: [Neural Embedding Animator](https://bl.ocks.org/rakeshchada/raw/43532fc344082fc1c5d4530110817306/){:target="_blank"}